BrixtinW/CS-312-Projects/Project1/Project1.md

 Using Fermat's Little Theorem and the Miller-Rabin test to determine if a number is prime

 ## 1 - Code

+- [x] Show all of the code that you wrote.

 ```
 import random